Nut (food): Production

+Toxicity

 Nuts used for food are a common source of food allergens.
 Reactions can range from mild symptoms to severe ones, a condition known as anaphylaxis, which can be life-threatening.
 The reaction is due to the release of histamine by the body in response to an allergen in the nuts, causing skin and other possible reactions.
 Many experts suggest that a person with an allergy to peanuts should avoid eating tree nuts, and vice versa.

+In the European Union, foods containing nuts must be labelled.
+The EU regulation requires labelling of foods containing peanuts or nuts, specified as: